 profile photo 🦾

-MSc Data Science & Robotics @ ETHZEPFL
+MSc.
+Data Science & Robotics @ ETHZEPFL

-Background articulated around Machine Learning, DataOps & MLOps.
+Background articulated around AI, DataOps & MLOps.

 Focus on Sofware Engineer practices and Business Value